High Point University: As Yadkin College

-Early years
+As High Point College

 In 1921, after some years of consideration, the statewide governing body of the Methodist Protestant Church voted to establish a new college.
 Shortly afterward, the church accepted an offer from the citizens of High Point to contribute 60 acre of land and $100,000 to the project, placing the new school in the city of High Point.
 The Georgian-style campus, featuring some architectural elements of Colonial Revivalism, was designed by R.E.
 Mitchell of Washington, D.C., with assistance from Herbert B. Hunter of High Point.
 High Point College would officially open on September 14, 1924.
 When the college opened, the campus consisted of three buildings, attended by nine faculty members, with a student enrollment of 122.
 The same year, Yadkin College closed its doors, and its assets including its library and bell were transferred to High Point College.

-The steadfast growth that characterized the birth of the college ended abruptly with the Great Depression.
+The steadfast growth that characterized the birth of the college ended with the Great Depression.
 In 1932–33, faculty salaries were cut and expenses were sometimes bartered.
 Despite a $50,000 fundraising campaign, the college declared bankruptcy on June 15, 1934.